Thomas Merton: College

 In October 1933, Merton, age 18, entered Clare College, Cambridge, as an undergraduate to study French and Italian.
 He was unhappy at Clare College, preferring loafing over studying, and fathered a child whom he never met, although he later signed at least two official court documents stating that he had "no children".

 In January 1935, Merton enrolled as a sophomore at Columbia University in New York City.
 There he established close and long-lasting friendships with the painter Ad Reinhardt, poet Robert Lax, commentator Ralph de Toledano, and the law student John Slate.
 He also befriended the publisher Robert Giroux.
 Merton attended an 18th-century English literature course during the spring semester taught by Mark Van Doren, a professor with whom he maintained a lifetime friendship.
+At Columbia, he joined the Alpha Delta Phi fraternity and the Philolexian Society.